giberti/ext-oauth-shim/README.md

 ### Installing

-This library requires PHP 7.3 or newer to use, including 8.0 or 8.1.
+This library requires PHP 7.3 or newer to use, including 8.x up to version 8.3.

 ```
 composer require giberti/ext-oauth-shim